AmpRack/CFBack/readme.md

  <li>+ Users can login with their email address and password</li>
  <li>+ Users can post a link with a title to firebase</li>
  <li>+ The navbar can be used to logout, and is ready to link to the user profile.</li>
- <li>++ Posting is rough, but functional. </li>
+ <li>+ Posting is rough, but functional. </li>
- <li>= Next up will be comments, then user profiles.
-The profile object template already exists, I just need to link it to the page, then enable editing. </li>
+ <li>+ User profiles are mostly linked, and display user posts. </li>
+ <li>- The template for replies/comments is still broken.
+IDs need to change to classes.</li>
+ <li>= Functionally, the last big thing to add is a post queue to control how many posts display at a time, and link to the 'load more posts' button.</li>
+ <li>= There's also some work to be done on the profile controller and the user database in general, mostly reorganization.</li>
  </ul>